RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 #### Manual: Specify configuration parameters to launch the tests

-Mode in which we will specify the execution flow of `qa-ctl` according to a custom configuration file.
+A mode in which we will specify the execution flow of `qa-ctl` according to a custom configuration file.

 In this configuration file we can specify information about deployment, provisioning and test executions.